-In the past 10 years over 80% of women who have taken maternity leave have returned to work either full time or part time.
-All requests for flexible working have been accommodated and accepted by the business with little or no negotiation.
+Our family leave and flexible working arrangements are available to all employees to support the redistribution of caring responsibilities.
+In the past ten years, over 85% of women who have taken maternity leave have returned to work either full-time or part-time, and all requests for flexible working have been accommodated and accepted by the business with little or no negotiation.

-Over 15% of all employees who have taken maternity/shared parental leave have had more than one instance of maternity/shared parental leave during their employment at Boundless.
+Notably, over 20% of all employees who have taken maternity/shared parental leave have done so on more than one occasion during their employment at Boundless.
 We will continue to monitor the proportion of men and women taking shared parental leave, and the proportion of women who stay at Boundless after more than one instance of maternity leave.
-Last year we reviewed and improved our family-friendly policies, allowing extra flexibility and assistance for our employees.
-We regularly gather feedback from employees on work/life balance and our flexible working policies and arrangements.
-Over 90% of our employees state that Boundless promotes a good and healthy work/life balance and this is reflected in our working practices.
-The introduction of a flexible hybrid working model following the pandemic further enhanced the flexibility offered to employees.
-We are planning to keep the permanent hybrid structure in place and are not planning to return to working from the office full time.
+Last year, we reviewed and improved our Family-Friendly policies, allowing extra flexibility and assistance for our employees.

+We regularly gather feedback from employees on work-life balance and our flexible working policies and arrangements.
+Over 90% of our employees state that Boundless promotes a good and healthy work-life balance, and this is reflected in our working practices.
+The permanent flexible hybrid working model further enhances the flexibility offered to employees.

 Our recruitment process contains both structured and unstructured interviews in order to reduce the impact of unconscious bias creeping in and influencing decisions.
 At Boundless, we use skill-based assessment tasks as part of our recruitment process.
 Rather than relying only on interviews, we ask candidates to perform tasks they would be expected to perform in the role they are applying for.
 We use their performance on those tasks to assess their suitability for the position.
 The task is the same for all applicants applying for the role, and our standardised scoring process ensures fairness across candidates.
+All our roles are advertised internally, giving an equal opportunity to all to apply.